seedatnabeel/DIPS/README.md

  ```

 ## Logging
-Outputs from scripts logged to [Weights and Biases - wandb](https://wandb.ai) for later analysis.
+Outputs from scripts can be logged to [Weights and Biases - wandb](https://wandb.ai).
 An account is required and your WANDB_API_KEY and Entity need to be set in wandb.yaml file provided.

 ## Getting started with DIPS

 ![image](method.png "How DIPS works")

-To get started with DIPS one can try the tutorial.ipynb notebook in the ``notebooks`` folder
+To get started with DIPS one can try the tutorial.ipynb notebook in the root folder

 ### Scripts
 To run the tabular experiments one can run the bash scripts found in the scripts folder, with results logged to wandb.
 For example: